-We encourage you to continue to follow the national advice and guidance which is available at https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public
+We encourage you to continue to follow the national advice and guidance which is available at https://www.gov.uk/coronavirus and thank you for your understanding.

 We are continuing to provide emergency care through our Urgent Dental Care Hubs

 If you have a dental emergency please contact us on 0333 405 0290 where a member of our team will speak to you and arrange a call back from a dentist.
 Our dentist will give you advice about your dental problem and any patients who require emergency treatment after this thorough triage procedure will be referred to an Urgent Dental Care Hub.

 - Severe trauma to teeth (e.g. tooth knocked out) and/or facial skeleton (which may require onward referral to Royal Cornwall Hospital Trust)

 - Dental infection/fever/swelling that hasn’t responded to antibiotics or analgesia (especially if this might affect the airway)

 Patients need to be referred by their usual dentist or if they don’t have one they should call 0333 405 0290 but must understand that treatment options at this time are very limited.